IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/SparkMessageHubScala/README.md

 ## Overview

-This example shows how to execute a spark streaming example on the BigInsights cluster.
+This example shows how to execute a spark streaming example on the BigInsights cluster that consumes messages from IBM MessageHub (Kafka).
 Note that the spark streaming job runs on a single node and not as a yarn application.

 ## Developer experience